 To ensure consistent and accurate assessment of a waterbody's support status and proper categorization of the waterbody, minimum data requirements are defined that address data quality and data quantity.
 Data requirements are not only dictated by the designated use of the waterbody, but also by the waterbody type to account for the different monitoring strategies that may be used.
 The minimum data requirements are expected to guide future water quality monitoring activities and provide the basis for making use support decisions.
 However, in those cases where a data set may not include all of the elements specified by the minimum data requirements, a decision to include the water in Category 5 (§303(d) List) can still be made provided the available data indicates a clear impairment and the cause of the impairment is evident.
-ADEM's decisions for those cases are made on a case-by-case basis, and the decision is documented in ADEM's Assessment Database (ADB).
+ADEM's decisions will be made on a case-by-case basis and will be documented.